*This post may contain affiliate links. Please see my disclosure for more details!*

 Instructions

-- Pour your Double Cream and Baileys into a pan, and heat on the hob till it's just before boiling point - it needs to be steaming, and hot to touch, but not bubbling.
+- Pour your double cream and Baileys into a pan, and heat on the hob until it's just before boiling point - it needs to be steaming, and hot to touch, but not bubbling.

-- Whisk the mixture together till smooth.
+- Whisk the mixture together until smooth.
 If it hasn't quite melted all together, microwave the mixture for 10-15 seconds at a time and stir each time!

 - Pour the mixture into a bowl or shallow pot.

-- Leave the mixture in the fridge to set till solid.
+- Leave the mixture in the fridge to set until solid.

 - Once set, scoop out your mixture, and make the truffles into ball shapes on a lined tray.